-In this work, we refer to \textit{generative experience} as the ability of a system to dynamically construct a personalized user experience through which an intervention is enacted.
-This framing treats the experience itself, rather than only the intervention content, as an object of generation.
-For example, revisiting a stressful situation from a third-person perspective could be delivered as a short audio-guided activity or a longer structured writing task, where these choices define the experience.
-Personalization of experience is driven by the user's elicited context, including the nature of the stressor, surrounding circumstances, perceived controllability, and how the user describes the situation.
-These factors guide both the selection of intervention strategies and the composition of interaction elements, such as modality, structure, and sequence.
+In this work, we refer to generative experience as the ability of a system to dynamically construct a personalized intervention experience: both the support a user receives and the interaction through which that support is enacted.
+This framing treats the experience itself, and not only the intervention content, as an object of generation.
+The same underlying intervention can be realized through different experiences, and which experience is constructed shapes how the user engages with it.
+For example, revisiting a stressful situation from a third-person perspective could be delivered as a short audio-guided activity or a longer structured writing task.
+Personalization is driven by two inputs: 1) the user's elicited context, including the nature of the stressor, surrounding circumstances, and perceived controllability, and 2) the demands of the selected intervention.
+The experience is composed to fit both, spanning modality, structure, and sequence. \end{UIST}

 In doing so, we shift the problem from selecting only the right intervention to both selecting and generating the interaction through which that intervention takes form.
 Psychological interventions require users to carry out processes such as reflection, cognitive reframing, or action planning, and the interface shapes how those processes unfold by structuring what users do, in what sequence, and with what support \cite{bhattacharjee2024understanding, slovak2024hci}.
 We posit that when the experience is better aligned with both the demands of the intervention and the user's context, users may be more likely to carry out the intended psychological process, increasing the likelihood of proximal benefits such as reflection or reappraisal \cite{nahum2016just, klasnja2015microrandomized}, which can in turn contribute to improved mental health outcomes.